hashids/hashids.github.io/README.md

 ## How to update this website

 Hashids website consists of static pages that are auto-generated with [Grunt](http://gruntjs.com/) as you edit.
-It's not build with Jekyll, and it's not build with Hexo.
+It's not build with Jekyll or Hexo.
 It's a tiny `Gruntfile.js` script that does just what it needs to.

 **Are you simply editing a section?**